Predicting LLM Reasoning Performance with Small Proxy Model: Empirical Study

 \textbf{Setup.} We examine model scales of 1B $\rightarrow$ 13B and 1B $\rightarrow$ 32B, pre-trained on 250B to 3750B tokens in 250B token intervals using the OLMo-Mix-1124 dataset \citep{olmo20242}.
 Evaluation spans six reasoning benchmarks: GSM8K, MATH500, ARC-C, MMLU Pro (STEM subset; \cite{wang2024mmlupro}), CQA, and HumanEval \citep{chen2021evaluating}.

 \textbf{Baselines.} We cover six alternative metrics that examine the relationship of small and large models given the \textit{same} data source, and metrics that have shown non-emergent continuity at small scale.
 First, we include the most naïve approach, the target metric: Accuracy and Pass@1 (Acc./p@1; \cite{NEURIPS2019_7298332f}).
-Second, we include intermediate supervised fine-tuning (iSFT; \cite{snell2024predicting}) which demonstrate that including a SFT stage throughout the intermediate pre-training checkpoints help target metric (Acc./p@1) be used as signals.
-Third is Token Edit Distance (TED; \cite{NEURIPS2023_adc98a26}) which argue that emergence occurs due to discontinuous metrics.
+Second, we include intermediate supervised fine-tuning (iSFT; \cite{snell2024predicting}) which demonstrates that including a SFT stage throughout the intermediate pre-training checkpoints helps target metric (Acc./p@1) be used as signals.
+Third is Token Edit Distance (TED; \cite{NEURIPS2023_adc98a26}) which argue that emergence occurs due to discontinuous metrics, and correspondingly proposes their continuous metric.
 Fourth is Model Probability of Correct Answer (MPCA) as demonstrated in \cite{NEURIPS2023_adc98a26}, \cite{snell2024predicting} as a continuous metric.
-Last is ScB which visualize the relationship between ScB and target metric using \textit{numerous} smaller proxy models (similar to the scaling law literature).
+Last is ScB which visualizes the relationship between ScB and target metric using \textit{numerous} smaller proxy models (similar to the scaling law literature).
 As mentioned in \textbf{\S\ \ref{sec:rbridge}}, we use our proposed improved version of ScB, R$^\phi$, as there were insufficient details to replicate ScB on all of our benchmarks.

 \paragraph{(iii) Zero-shot Functional Relationship Transfer Across Dataset at 1B $\rightarrow$ 7B.}